Gear

 Fabric Durability

-The Nemo Hornet 2P uses a thin 10-denier Silicone/Polyurethane Nylon Ripstop material for the rainfly and 15-denier Silicone/Polyurethane Nylon Ripstop for the tent floor.
+The NEMO Hornet 2P uses a thin 10-denier Silicone/Polyurethane Nylon Ripstop material for the rainfly and 15-denier Silicone/Polyurethane Nylon Ripstop for the tent floor.
 While not as light as Dyneema, Nylon Ripstop contains small, reinforcing threads that make the fabric more resistant to rips and punctures.

 The silicone and polyurethane coating (Sil/PeU) on the Hornet’s rainfly and floor adds an extra layer of abrasion resistance and water repellency — within reason (I’ll get to this in a bit).
 While years of friction have thinned out the tent tub in several areas, the floor’s ripstop weave construction has shielded it from punctures and tears.
 Over the last couple of years, the tent’s ultra-fine no-see-um mesh has also picked up a few small holes.
 Luckily, the holes haven’t expanded and aren’t big enough for mosquitoes or other small pests to exploit.